 The story of the Godavari river is told from the Kotirudra Samhita of the Shiva Purana.
-The sage Gautama, who is a mind-born son of Brahma, is engaged in Tapasya (deep meditation) on the Brahmagiri mountain when there is a hundred-year drought in the area and thus crops can't grow.
+The sage Gautama, is engaged in Tapasya (deep meditation) on the Brahmagiri mountain when there is a hundred-year drought in the area and thus crops can't grow.
 So for the welfare of others, he starts engaging in Tapasya to Varuna the ocean god, who appears before him after six months.
 Varuna denies Gautama's request for rain, because it would go against the wishes of the gods, so Gautama instead asks for "divine everlasting water yielding permanent results."
 So Varuna tells Gautama to dig a ditch, and then Varuna fills it with divine water and says this:

 O great sage, let there be a perennial supply of water in this ditch that has become sacred.
 This will becomes famous on the earth by your name.
 Charitable gifts made here, rites performed here, penance pursued here, the sacrifices done here for the gods, and the Shraddha offered here to the manes, everything will be imperishable.

 So Gautama and other sages in the area come to the new body of water and start planting crops and the like again.
 But on one occasion, Gautama sends his shishyas (disciples) to get water, but they're stopped by the wives of the other sages, who want to get water first.
 The disciples complain to Gautama's wife Ahalya, who goes to the body of water and collects water before everyone else.
 The other sages are furious at this petty incident, so to get revenge they pray to Ganesha, who appears before them.
 The sages ask him to force Gautama to leave his hermitage; Ganesha first advises them not to try to harm someone who has only done them good, but they insist.